technovangelist/katacoda-scenarios/dash2020-101/4-work-with-metrics/step2.md

 5. While we are here, let's look at two more pages in Datadog that are especially interesting due to our environment.
 6. Navigate to **Containers**.
 You can find that under the **Infrastructure** menu.
 This is giving us a better view of the containers that are running.
 7. Now look at the Host Map, also under the **Infrastructure** menu.
 At the top left, change the Hosts dropdown to show Containers.
 Try changing the metrics that are used to fill and size the container hexagons.
 8. Return to the **Metrics Summary** and search for `postgres`.
 Think about the different buckets for metrics and consider how many of these fit into those buckets.
+Click on some of the metrics and see what information is available and that you can edit the description.
+This is especially useful if you want to describe a metric in the context of your business.